cessen/tenthash/README.md

 3. For non-cryptographic hashes, a 160-bit digest isn't meaningfully better than a 128-bit digest in the vast majority of practical applications.
 See the design rationale document for how TentHash ended up at 160 bits.
 4. For xxhash3 this isn't *quite* as bad as it sounds, because although the inner accumulation loop never fully diffuses on its own, there is a loop outside of that which does diffuse the hash state.
 However, that diffusion is only run once every several blocks, so it is still a weakness.
 5. For FNV, "per block" isn't easy to define, because it hashes a byte at a time rather than a block at a time.
 The listed diffusion number is what you get if you pretend it takes input data in blocks of 128 bits.
+6. CityHash128 and FarmHash128 use exactly the same construction for the part of the hash relevant to this metric.
+(They may even just be identical hashes...?
+I didn't check that far.)